Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules

-We illustrate the quality of the time-independent description in Figure~\ref{fig:LiH}.
-It presents a model static-exchange R-matrix (UKRMol+~\cite{multiphoton,masin2020}) calculation of \RABITT{} sideband delays in LiH molecule for IR photon energy \(\omega = 0.0584\)~a.u (\(\lambda = 780\)~nm).
-The partial wave expansion used was truncated at \(\ell = 10\), we used R-matrix radius \(R_a = 30 a_0\), cc-pVTZ atom-centered basis, and continuum basis consisting of 60 B-splines of order 6.
-The calculated electronic permanent dipole moment (i.e., excluding the contribution of the nuclei) was \(D_{ii} = -3.87\)~a.u..
+We illustrate the success of the time-independent description in Fig.~\ref{fig:LiH}.
+It presents a model $R$-matrix (UKRMol+~\cite{multiphoton,masin2020}) calculation of \RABITT{} sideband delays in the LiH molecule for IR photon energy \(\omega = 0.0584\)~a.u.\ (\(\lambda = 780\)~nm).
+We pick this particular molecule due to its large permanent dipole moment to make the effect of the dipole-laser coupling sizable so that its contribution really stands out among the individual asymptotic terms of the \RABITT{} delay.
+At the same time we choose the electronically simple static-exchange model to reduce the complexity arising from many electronic channels and autoionizing resonances, even though correlated calculations are definitely feasible~\cite{LiH-escat}.
+This allows us to discuss dipole-laser coupling effects unobscured by other physical effects superimposed on the fundamental results.

+The one-electron basis set used in the calculation comprised of the cc-pVTZ Gaussian basis centered at the nuclei and a radial center-of-mass-centered basis with partial wave expansion up to the angular momentum \(\ell = 10\) built from 30 $B$-splines of order 6 between the center of mass and the $R$-matrix radius \(R_a = 30 a_0\).
+The reader is referred to Ref.~\cite{masin2020} for details of the molecular $R$-matrix computational method.
+The calculated electronic permanent dipole moment (i.e., excluding the contribution of the nuclei) is \(D_{ii} = -3.87\)~a.u..